 Before you join a discount program, be sure to check its prices per procedure so you know exactly what you will be charged for different types of treatment at the dentist.
 Make sure that you can see its full fee schedule of prices for the procedures you need before you buy.
 Less reliable companies tend to provide just a sample fee schedule, so you will only know what each procedure really costs after you have become a member.

 If you like a plan’s website, reputation, and prices, you may want to further research the plan’s features to determine if there is any "fine print" you may have missed.
 If you need to see the dentist due to a toothache, make sure the plan can discount pre-existing conditions, a common feature of a discount dental plan.
-Be sure to find out how soon the plan can be effective and if it includes any helpful add-ons like a vision or prescription plan.
+Be sure to find out how soon the plan can be effective and if it includes any helpful add-ons like a vision plan.

 If you want to create a personal comparison of the pros and cons of each discount program, try writing a simple summary for each website you have researched and set the summaries next to each other.
 You may not have to do such extensive comparison if a one plan clearly stood out during your research.